kalosar/ffxiv-static/members/recruiting.md

 :ballot_box_with_check: Prog mentality  <br>
 :ballot_box_with_check: Savage experience  <br>

-On top of this we are expecting our members to aquire pre-bis *(crafted and pentamelded, tome gear and extreme trial wepaon)*.
+On top of this we are expecting our members to aquire pre-bis *(crafted and pentamelded, tome gear and extreme trial weapan)*.
 We can help out with crafting :hammer_and_pick: if needed.

 ## :date: Schedule